-Allergy tests which are not recommended to diagnose food allergy include patch testing as reliability has been shown to be low.
+Patch testing is not recommended to diagnose food allergy as reliability has been shown to be low.
 It is therefore not recommended by any official body as a test for delayed onset of food allergy.
 However, patch testing may be used by specialists to diagnose contact allergies not related to food e.g. allergy to cosmetics.